 And if you’re a fast reader, keep an eye open for special bonus categories each month, too!

 Need an extra challenge?
 At the beginning of every month we will announce a bonus category in our private Reading Challenge Facebook group, our Goodreads Group, on our social media channels, and right here on our website.
-Complete all 12 bonus categories before the end of the year and fill out this form to get an exclusive piece of library swag fit for a super reader.
+Complete all 12 bonus categories before the end of the year to get an exclusive piece of library swag fit for a super reader.

 Be sure to track your progress in the bonus categories using our special Bonus Category Tracker on Beanstack!

 October: A book that has been challenged or banned.